 After notable outcry from consumer advocates, Massachusetts senator Ed Markey and a number of other legislators sponsored the Help Americans Never Get Unwanted Phone calls (HANGUP) Act of 2015, which would repeal the provision and close the loophole.

 Believe it or not, robocalls to cell phones has been illegal since 1991.
-Despite the law, hundreds of thousands of consumers continue to receive robocalls to their cell phones even if their number is on the federal Do-Not-Call list.
+Despite the law, hundreds of thousands of consumers continue to receive robocalls to their cell phones even if their numbers are on the National Do Not Call Registry.
 Last year, the FCC received more than 215,000 complaints.